nf-core/website/sites/docs/src/content/docs/tutorials/adding_a_pipeline/creating_a_pipeline.md

 ## Push to GitHub

-Create an empty repository on GitHub for your new pipeline under your personal account.
-Do this by going to the GitHub website and clicking + then _New Repository_.
+Create an empty repository on GitHub for your new pipeline under your personal account by going to the GitHub website and clicking _+_, then _New Repository_.

-Make sure _not_ to initialise it with _any_ file, `README` or `LICENSE`: you just want an empty repository.
-You already have these files generated from the nf-core template.
+Make sure _not_ to initialise your new repository with _any_ file, `README`, or `LICENSE`, as these are already included in nf-core template.

-Once created, copy the git URL and add this as a remote to your local git repository.
+Once created, copy the git URL and add it as a remote to your local git repository.
 The `nf-core create` command will have initialised a git repository for you, so all you need to do is add the remote: